postmatic/epoch/readme.txt

 4. Epoch is compatible with other 3rd party commenting plugins such as Postmatic (enable commenting by email), WordPress Social Login (for logging in via Twitter, Facebook, and more), WP-reCAPTCHA, Aksimet, and WordPress Zero Spam (Spam protection), and WYSIWYG Comment Form (for adding a toolbard to the comment area).

 == Changelog ==

+= 1.0.0 =

+- Thanks for your patience everyone.
+Epoch 1.0 is here and now ads compatibilty with any WordPress site.
+We've added a third integration option which offers an Epoch solution for even the most troubled of themes.
+- Added some hooks

 = 0.3.4 =